Singhania0687/Data-Structure-and-Algorithms/Linux.md

 4. `lsusb` – Display USB devices.
 5. `dmidecode` – Display hardware information.

----

-Here’s an extended and more comprehensive list of Linux commands grouped by their use cases.
-This will include less commonly used but still highly relevant commands for senior developers and cloud management professionals.

----

 ### **Advanced File and Directory Operations**
 1. `realpath` – Display the full path of a file.